 This solution addresses the 2nd and 3rd requirements identified in key issue #1.2 resource owner authorization management.

-The 6.6.2.1 enables the CCF to obtain the resource owner authorization from the ROF prior to API invoker invocation.
-The resource owner authorization received in 6.6.2.1 can be used to authorize the API invoker to access the resource owned by the resource owner, which is described in 6.6.2.2.
-The 6.6.2.3 enables the ROF to provide resource owner revocation information to the CCF, which may result in resource owner authorization change and API invoker authorization revocation.
+Clause 6.6.2.1 enables the CCF to obtain the resource owner authorization from the ROF prior to API invoker invocation.
+The resource owner authorization received in clause 6.6.2.1 can be used to authorize the API invoker to access the resource owned by the resource owner, which is described in clause 6.6.2.2.
+Clause 6.6.2.3 enables the ROF to provide resource owner revocation information to the CCF, which may result in resource owner authorization change and API invoker authorization revocation.

 6.6.2 Solution details